ghc/ghc/docs/users_guide/glasgow_exts.rst

       instance Num Dollars

-One can think of this instance being implementated with the same code as the ``Num Int`` instance, but with ``Dollars`` and ``getDollars`` added wherever necessary in order to make it typecheck.
+One can think of this instance being implemented with the same code as the ``Num Int`` instance, but with ``Dollars`` and ``getDollars`` added wherever necessary in order to make it typecheck.
 (In practice, GHC uses a somewhat different approach to code generation.
 See the :ref:`precise-gnd-specification`